 It is respectfully recommended that Council:

-- 1. Direct administration to begin preliminary development planning work for Industrial Infill areas 1, 2, and 3 as a Commercial/Industrial Mixed-Use infill opportunity. - 2.
-Direct administration to begin preliminary development planning work for Dome Road areas A, B, and C as an Urban Residential subdivision opportunity.
+1. Direct administration to begin preliminary development planning work for Industrial Infill Areas 1, 2, and 3 and Dome Residential Areas A, B, C, and D, as shown in Development Boundary Maps 1 and 2.